Thesis including Published Works*

 Papers where the student has less than 50% contribution may be included if significant to the thesis but papers with minor contributions should be kept to a minimum.

-To be clearly specified and formatted according to Graduate Education templates.
+To be clearly specified and formatted according to Graduate Research templates.

 If published papers are presented in the thesis ‘rewritten' in the traditional narrative style then acknowledgement of others' contributions is still required.